georgeg0/PheGWAS/README.md

 The 6 different data frames from 2 different consortium are made available in the package for getting used to the package and its usage.

 ## Following processed summary data are from the lipid consortium:
-Hdl - HDL GWAS summary dataset
-Ldl - LDL GWAS summary dataset
-Trigs - TRIG GWAS summary dataset
-Tchol - TOTAL CHOLESTROL GWAS summary dataset
+hdl - HDL GWAS summary dataset ldl - LDL GWAS summary dataset trigs - TRIG GWAS summary dataset tchol - TOTAL CHOLESTROL GWAS summary dataset

 Results are from H. Grallert et al., “Discovery and refinement of loci associated with lipid levels,” Nat.
 Genet., vol. 45, no. 11, pp. 1274–1283, 2013.